kelg12/RU-Course-Sniper/README.md

 sudo nano /etc/systemd/system/ru-course-sniper.service
 ```

-Now copy and paste the following content, replacing {user} with your local username.
+Now copy and paste the following content, replacing {user} with your local username (assuming you cloned the repository in your home directory).

 ```bash
 [Unit]